joshmn/ahoy_captain/README.md

 AhoyCaptain.event.with_routes.count
 ```

-See the initializer `config/initializers/ahoy_captain.rb` for further customization.
+This can be fully-customized.
+See the initializer `config/initializers/ahoy_captain.rb` for more.

 ### 4. Star this repo